nhoizey/nicolas-hoizey.com/src/articles/2023/01/07/let-s-posse-to-mastodon-with-a-json-feed-and-a-github-action/index.md

 You could for example replace "Medium" with many other services, including Twitter and Mastodon, in [Medium is only an edge server of your POSSE CDN, your own blog is the origin]({% link_to "medium-is-only-an-edge-server-of-your-posse-cdn-your-own-blog-is-the-origin" %}).

-I also gave a talk (in French) about IndieWeb and POSSE 3 years ago: [Ne vous laissez plus déPOSSEder de vos contenus !]({% link_to "talks/2019/10/10/ne-vous-laissez-plus-deposseder-de-vos-contenus" %}{hreflang="fr"}.
+I also gave a talk (in French) about IndieWeb and POSSE 3 years ago: [Ne vous laissez plus déPOSSEder de vos contenus !]({% link_to "talks/2019/10/10/ne-vous-laissez-plus-deposseder-de-vos-contenus" %}){hreflang="fr"}.

 ::: info
 Did you see Heydon Pickering's “Why The IndieWeb?” episode of the Webbed Briefs?